ivan-chai/hotpp-benchmark/README.md

-# Event Sequence Prediction Benchmark
+# HoTPP: A Long-Horizon Event Sequence Prediction Benchmark
-The benchmark is focused on the long-horizon prediction of event sequences.
+The benchmark is focused on the long-horizon prediction of event sequences, aka Marked Temporal Point Processes (MTPPs).

-Each event is characterized by its time, label and possible extra structured data.
+Each event is characterized by its timestamp, label and possible extra structured data.

 # Installation
 Sometimes the following parameters are necessary for a successful dependency installation: